alpaka-group/alpaka/README.md

 When the *CUDA accelerator back-end* is disabled, this is not required and a `.cpp` extension is enough.
 To allow both use-cases, it is desirable to have both, a `.cpp` file with the implementation and a `.cu` file containing only `#include <PATH/TO/IMPL.cpp>` to forward to the implementation.
 The build system then has to use the `.cu` files when the *CUDA accelerator back-end* is enabled and the `.cpp` files else.
+Examples how to do this with CMake can be found in the `examples` folder.

 Authors